Kira262/Doodle-Jump/README.md

 1. **Installation:** Before playing the game, make sure you have the required libraries installed:
     - `SimpleGUICS2Pygame`: A library that allows running SimpleGUI code using Pygame.
 Install it with `pip install SimpleGUICS2Pygame`.
-    - `pygame`: A library for game development.
-Install it with `pip install pygame`.

 2. **Running the Game:** To start the game, run the `doodle_jump.py` script.
 A game window will open, displaying the Doodle Jump game.

 3. **Game Controls:** The game can be controlled using the arrow keys on your keyboard: